KT-1P Trainer Aircraft, Peru

 The Peruvian Government signed a $210m agreement with Korea to acquire 20 KT-1P military trainer aircraft in November 2012.
-Four of the 20 aircraft will be exported by KAI, while the remaining will be jointly manufactured by KAI and the FAP's Maintenance Service Department (SEMAN) in Peru.
+Four of the 20 aircraft were exported by KAI, while the remaining aircraft were jointly manufactured by KAI and the FAP's Maintenance Service Department (SEMAN) in Peru.

-The FAP's Maintenance Service Department will manufacture structural parts and perform final assembly for 16 aircraft.
-KAI will oversee training, implementation and delivery of special tools and equipment at its local production base at Las Palmas Air Base in Lima.
+The FAP's SEMAN manufactured structural parts and performed final assembly for 16 aircraft.
+KAI managed training, implementation and delivery of special tools and equipment at its local production base at Las Palmas Air Base in Lima.

 Production of the KT-1P aircraft in Peru began in May 2014.
 The first two aircraft were deployed by the Peruvian Air Force's No.51 Air Group based at Pisco in October 2014.
-The new KT-1Ps will replace ageing EMB-312 and MB-399 aircraft, which are currently in service with Peru.
+The new KT-1Ps replace ageing EMB-312 and MB-399 aircraft operated by the FAP.

 Design of KT-1P trainer jet